dmuegge/MTS_PoSH_Modules/README.md

 Disclaimer/License
 -----------

-THE (MTSAuthentication PowerShell Module)
+THE (MTS PowerShell Modules)
-IS PROVIDED WITHOUT WARRANTY OF ANY KIND.
+ARE PROVIDED WITHOUT WARRANTY OF ANY KIND.

 This powershell module is licensed under the terms of the MIT license.
 See license.txt in the root of the